We are a multicultural, multilingual group of five associates with broad backgrounds and a common interest; improving the human response to adversity.

 Maurice Bahati M. Namwira is a pastor, a human rights actor and project manager.
 Before coming to the U.S.A., he was, for many years, the Executive Director of HERITIERS de LA JUSTICE; a leading non-profit organization specializing in human rights, peacebuilding, conflict transformation and mediation in the Democratic Republic of Congo.
 Maurice was trained in stress management, healing, and transformation of trauma by Capacitar/Amnesty International.

-Maurice is a partner in Building Resilience, L.L.C.
+Maurice is a co-founder of Building Resilience Associates.
 He began his involvement with Building Resilience in 01/2013.
 He has been actively involved in resilience training, peer coaching and the development of concepts and ideas related to BounceBack.

 Alphonse Ndayikengurukiye, Co-Founder

-Alphonse is our newest partner in Building Resilience, L.L.C.
+Alphonse is a co-founder of Building Resilience Associates.
 He began his involvement with Building Resilience in 2013 by organizing meetings with different immigrant communities, teaching and coaching individuals and groups on how to use the Skills & Attitudes of resilience to relieve stress.
 Alphonse wishes to continue helping people, individually and collectively, to live less stressful lives and learn to expect a better life.